To become one with Tasmania’s winter wilds, all you need is a mountain, a kayak and a plucky disregard for cold weather.

 Lay your head in the Cradle

 O’Hern relishes a roaring fire and hearty fare at Cradle Mountain Hotel after a wild expedition.
-Their Off Season package combines the accommodation with a dining voucher, parks passes, lunch packs and wine – all you could need for a rugged retreat.
+The hotel’s Off Season package combines accommodation with wine, dessert and a daily breakfast – all you could need to fuel a day’s exploration in the rugged national park.

 Further afield in north-west Tasmania, it doesn’t get much more romantic than glamping in nature with Gleneagle Tasmania, toasting marshmallows over a glowing fire and steaming up the crisp forest air in a clawfoot bath.